-Domestic Violence Battery is a first-degree misdemeanor in Florida, and penalties can include up to 1 year in jail or 1 year of probation as well as a $1,000 fine.
-A sentence for Domestic Violence Battery will also require the completion of a Batterer’s Intervention Program, the loss of concealed carry privileges and, if there is an injury involved, a minimum of five days in jail.
+Domestic violence battery is a first-degree misdemeanor in Florida, and penalties can include up to one year in jail or one year of probation as well as a $1,000 fine.
+A sentence for domestic violence battery will also require the completion of a Batterers Intervention Program, the loss of concealed carry privileges and, if there is an injury involved, a minimum of five days in jail.
 The sentence may include a no-contact order.

-Even before the point of conviction and sentencing, after a Domestic Violence Battery arrest, a Court is likely to order you to stay away from the location of the offense – which may be your home – and to avoid any contact with the alleged victim.
+Even before the point of conviction and sentencing, after a domestic violence battery arrest, a court is likely to order you to stay away from the location of the offense – which may be your home – and to avoid any contact with the alleged victim.

-If the alleged victim does not wish to pursue charges, the parties can seek to immediately modify any no-contact orders imposed by the Court.
+If the alleged victim does not wish to pursue charges, the parties can seek to immediately modify any no-contact orders imposed by the court.
 This is accomplished by filing a Motion to Modify Conditions of Release and Vacate the Stay Away Order.
 Doing so allows the parties to resume living together and having contact.
-It also shows the State that they may not have a participatory victim.
+It also shows the state that they may not have a participatory victim.